This post may contain affiliate links. Read my full disclosure policy.

 Make filling–saute onion and garlic, add the fresh corn, roasted yams, black beans, spices and fresh cilantro.

 After the peppers are roasted, wrap in foil and let them steam a bit before running under cool water, gently removing the skins with your fingers.
-Carefully slice off the tops and remove the seeds.
-I have also steamed the peppers and left the skins on, with good results.
+Carefully slice off the tops ( see notes- now I prefer to leave the tops on for easier handling) and remove the seeds.

 The avocado crema comes together simply and easily in the blender.
 Just puree until smooth and creamy.

 Spoon a little of the Avocado Crema on a plate or bowl, underneath the stuffed peppers.

 Finish with a sprig of cilantro.

 Add queso freso crumbles to the top if desired….or leave it off for a completly vegan meal.

 Or serve the Stuffed Poblanos on a platter with sauce underneath, or drizzled over top.
 Or both!

 Enjoy ….and hope you are having a delicious week!

-A vegan, gluten-free stuffed pepper filled with corn, black beans, roasted sweet potatoes and cilantro served over Avocado Crema.
+Vegan, gluten-free stuffed Poblano Peppers filled with corn, black beans, roasted sweet potatoes and cilantro served over vegan Avocado Crema.